Changes to the background study process include using:

 Training materials also include the NETStudy 2.0 User Manual that provides detailed instructions, including screenshots and user tips about how to use NETStudy 2.0 and the NETStudy 2.0 Quickstart Guide that provides screen shots to show users how to enter a background study request.

-These training materials will be provided to entities in advance of their transition to NETStudy 2.0.
+These training materials were provided to entities in advance of their transition to NETStudy 2.0.

-DHS will hold several open forum conference calls during the initial implementation period to address questions and issues from NETStudy 2.0 users.
-The calls will be facilitated by technical and program staff and are scheduled on Tuesday mornings and Thursday afternoons beginning in mid-February, 2016.
-The schedule is subject to change.
-NETStudy 2.0 users will receive specific call times and access information through the system.
+DHS held weekly open forum conference calls during the initial implementation period to address questions and issues from NETStudy 2.0 users.
+The calls were facilitated by technical and program staff.
+These calls are continuing in January and February 2017.
+NETStudy 2.0 users receive specific call times and access information through the system.

 This Excel document provides a list of the entities and the authorized agents who will be contacted as entities are transitioned to NETStudy 2.0.
 The list can be filtered and searched, and will be regularly updated.
 If the "notes" column for one or more of your entities shows "no AA and/or "no AA email," or if the authorized agent information is no longer accurate, you must update the authorized agent information with the appropriate licensing agency.